 also features prominently at the festival.
-Local ethnic organizations come together to provide food for the festival, from Asian and Filipino specialties to Jamaican and soul food.
+Local ethnic organizations come together to provide food ranging from Asian and Filipino specialties to Jamaican and soul food.

 The Lowell Folk Festival is also very child friendly!
 Parents are encouraged to bring their kids to enjoy the music, and kids can also participate